pec1985/TiSMSView/documentation/smsview.md

 String

-Folder where the smsview.bundle lives
+Folder where the "smsview.bundle" lives relative to the Resources directory.
+If nothing specified, then it has to places in the Resources itself.

 ### backgroundImage
 String or blob